mrjones2014/legendary.nvim/README.md

   select_prompt = 'Legendary',
   -- Initial keymaps to bind
   keymaps = keymaps,
-  -- Initial commands to create
+  -- Initial commands to bind
   commands = commands,
+  -- Initial augroups and autocmds to bind autocmds = autocommands,
   -- Automatically add which-key tables to legendary -- when you call `require('which-key').register()` -- for this to work, you must call `require('legendary').setup()`